Code-Institute-Submissions/KittyDig-Portfolio3/README.md

 ### Unfixed
 - No known issues at the moment.

+## Future Development

+- I would like to be able to attach a google sheets to this project to be able to allow the players to enter their names so they can keep track of the scores.

 ## Deployment
 - The game can be run locally by following the installation steps: